Chappa-Leeladhar/Data-Cleaning-And-EDA-in-SQL/README.md

 ORDER BY 2 DESC;
 ```
 * **Findings:** It is found that 2024 had most gold traded than any other year.
 It's a 50% rise compared to it's previous year's total traded gold and 9% more when compared to it's next yr traded gold.
+* **Recommendation**: A jump this large is a signal, not just a stat worth investigating what
+changed that year (rates, inflation, geopolitical events) before assuming it's a trend that
+continues.

 ### 3. In which days most gold has been traded?
 ```sql